rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

 Schools and other education or childcare settings should therefore not require staff, children and learners to wear face coverings.
 Changing habits, cleaning and hygiene are effective measures in controlling the spread of the virus.
-Face coverings (or any form of medical mask where instructed to be used for specific clinical reasons) should not be worn in any circumstance by those who may not be able to handle them as directed (for example, young children, or those with special educational
+Face coverings (or any form of medical mask unless instructed to be used for specific clinical reasons) should not be worn in any circumstance by those who may not be able to handle them as directed (for example, young children, or those with special educational